 - have proper inflections

-There were other tips the Annoying computerized voice, had to share, but I couldn’t get past the broken, irregular sound that, had I been a learner, would have not only disconnected me from the content, but would have prevented me from focusing on learning.
+There were other tips the annoying computerized voice had to share, but I couldn’t get past the broken, irregular sound that, had I been a learner, would have not only disconnected me from the content, but would have prevented me from focusing on learning.
 I had to shut Hal off at 1:11.
 I couldn’t see what the rest of the video held.
-I just couldn’t past the fact that he was…Hal!
+I just couldn’t get past the fact that he was…Hal!

 I posed the question to a number of colleagues in the eLearning field and asked them what they don’t like about narration from a computerized voice.
 Here’s a smidgen of what they had to say: